LuizAlexandreSilva/v4-frontend/README.md

 # Very Useful Tools to Remember(VUTTR)

-This is a Web application to manage tools using name, link, description and tags.
+This is a frontend web application to manage tools using name, link, description and tags.

 ## Tools